peter88213/novxlib/docs/document_types.md

 ## Export part descriptions

-Generate a new OpenDocument text document (odt) containing part titles and part descriptions that can be edited and written back to noveltree format.
+Generate a new OpenDocument text document (odt) containing part titles and part descriptions that can be edited and written back to novelibre format.
 File name suffix is
 `_parts_tmp`.